-peptide.
+Here, $\theta{222}$ is the mean residue ellipticity at 222 nm and N=34 is the number of amino acids in the sequence.
+The denominator is the expected mean residue ellipticity at 222 nm, calculated for an infinitely long helix and corrected to account for the finite size of the peptide.
 Other empirical expressions have also been developed that use either $\theta{222}$ (Chen and Yang, 1971) or $\theta{208}$ (Greenfield and Fasman, 1969), which is the mean residue ellipticity at 208 nm.
 These expressions yield similar estimates for the inferred values, and identical trends, for mean helicities given our CD data.

-Fig. 10 shows a comparison between the values of $f{b,k}^{\rm calc}$ and $f{b,k}^{\rm exp}$ for wild type PUMA and all 10 designed variants derived from the application of GADIS.
-The two sets of values are positively correlated, although $f{b,k}^{\rm calc} \neq f{b,k}^{\rm exp}$ .
-This could derive from the discrepant approaches for estimating helicities, the parameterization of $f{b,k}^{\rm exp}$ in equation (5), or true deviations in the ensembles sampled computationally versus in solution.
+Figure 10 shows a comparison between the values of $f{h,k}^{\text{calc}}$ and $f{h,k}^{\text{exp}}$ for wild type PUMA and all ten designed variants derived from the application of GADIS.
+The two sets of values are positively correlated, although $f{h,k}^{\text{calc}} \neq f{h,k}^{\text{exp}}$ .
+This could derive from the discrepant approaches for estimating helicities, the parameterization of $f{h,k}^{\text{exp}}$ in equation (5), or true deviations in the ensembles sampled computationally versus in solution.
 Overall, we conclude that the GADIS designs do indeed enable a systematic titration of helicity profiles and mean helicities while maintaining the overall amino acid composition and fixing the positions of several immutable residues.

 Why use ABSINTH-based simulations?
 In step 3 and step 6 of the GADIS algorithm we use ABSINTH-based simulations to generate atomistic descriptions of conformational ensembles to calculate sequence-specific helicity profiles.
 This is the most computationally expensive step of the GADIS algorithm.
-For a typical sequence variant of PUMA, it takes roughly 48 h to complete a simulation on a quad core Nehalem processor.
+For a typical sequence variant of PUMA, it takes roughly 48 hours to complete a simulation on a quad core Nehalem processor.
 This can become a major bottleneck given the need to return to steps 3 and 6 multiple times for hundreds of sequences.
 We overcome this problem through our access to a high performance computational cluster.
-This still requires at least 720 h of continuous computations, and can become prohibitive without access to requisite resources.
+This still requires at least 720 hours of continuous computations, and can become prohibitive without access to requisite resources.

-The computational bottleneck raises the issue of finding inexpensive ways to estimate of sequence-encoded helicities.
+The computational bottleneck raises the issue of finding inexpensive ways to estimate of sequenceencoded helicities.
 We used the ABSINTH-based approach based on previous work that uncovered limitations of web-based predictors of helicity such as AGADIR (Lacroix et al., 1998).
-Although AGADIR is routinely used to estimate helicities of various peptides and proteins, it does not appear to capture the sequence-encoded intrinsic helicities of IDPs / IDRs (Das et al., 2012).
-This point is reinforced in Fig. 11, which shows the poor correlation between helicities predicted using AGADIR and the values from simulations or the values of from UV-CD measurements for PUMA and the 10 different sequence variants.
+Although AGADIR is routinely used to estimate helicities of various peptides and proteins, it does not appear to capture the sequence-encoded intrinsic helicities of IDPs / IDRs (Das, Crick and Pappu, 2012).
+This point is reinforced in Figure 11, which shows the poor correlation between helicities predicted using AGADIR and the values from simulations or the values of from UV-CD measurements for PUMA and the ten different sequence variants.
 Therefore, pending the availability of a suitable machine learning approach that can be deployed across a large dataset of sequences, we are constrained to using ABSINTH-based simulations at steps 3 and 6 of the GADIS algorithm.
 The efficiency of ABSINTH-based simulations enables the throughput in terms of the number of simulations and the realization of the design objectives.
-This would not have been feasible with the use of explicit representations of solvent molecules or an inefficient implicit solvation model.
+This would not have been feasible with the use of explicit representations of solvent molecules or an inefficient implicit solvation models.